 Each of the rules and procedures we have in place for GNW Sports Camps are designed to maximize your athletes’: (1) Safety and (2) Fun.
 Your support of our procedures is greatly appreciated to help build a consistent experience for your child and others.

-Pick Up: We will hold a Grand Finale Camp Race and presentation on Friday, July 1st at 11:30AM.
+Pick Up: We will hold a Grand Finale Camp Race and presentation on Friday, July 3rd at 11:30 am.
 At this time, athletes will run a short race and coaches will present awards in a ceremony.
-We’ll then enjoy a light lunch to end camp and say goodbye.
-Athlete belongings and bags will be packed up and ready to go at this time.
+Parents are invited to attend the Finale & Awards competition.
+Athlete belongings and bags will be packed up and ready to go at the conclusion of this event.
 Our camp staff will also make your medications available to you for pick up.
-We highly encourage you to stay and allow your athlete to participate in their closing presentation but understand if you must leave immediately.
+We highly encourage you to stay and allow your athlete to participate in their closing presentation but understand if you must leave before.
 If you cannot attend the race, we anticipate the race and awards will conclude at approximately 1:00 pm.
 There is no lunch provided on this day so your athlete will be hungry at the conclusion of camp.

-Medication: We understand that your child has a very specific regimen for medication and we want to ensure that they receive the best care possible.
-Please bring your prescriptions or over-the-county medication in their own bottles.
+Medication: We understand that your child may have a very specific regimen for medication and we want to ensure that they receive the best care possible.
+Please bring your prescriptions or over-the-counter medication in their own bottles.
 Put the bottles in a Ziploc bag with your athlete’s name clearly marked on the front.
 For insurance purposes, we may not accept prescription medication that is out of their prescription bottle.
 You will have an opportunity at registration to speak with our camp staff about your child’s medical needs.
-Please do not allow your athlete to carry or administer medication themselves – this may lead to misuse, abuse, or theft.
+Please do not allow your athlete to carry medication themselves – this may lead to misuse, abuse, or theft.
 If your athlete requires medication to be carried at all times for life threatening conditions, such as rescue inhalers, epi pens, or insulin, please talk with our camp staff.

-Mail/Email/Call Your Child: If an emergency arises and you need to speak with your child please call the Parks and Rec Office, and we will be able to either have the child come to the phone, or call you back once they have returned from their activities.
+Mail/Email/Call Your Child: If an emergency arises and you need to speak with your child please call the SPRD Office, and we will be able to either have the child come to the phone, or call you back once they have returned from their activities.
 Please do not call your child for non-emergencies.
 Campers have very little down-time and pulling athletes out of activities to talk to their parents is usually very embarrassing for the child, and disruptive to camp activities.

 Electronics/iPod/iPad/Laptop/Cell Phone: Please do not allow your child to bring these items to camp.
 A part of the camp experience is to take a break from the hustle and bustle of daily life.
 Though it sometimes feels hard for the plugged-in teen to skip a week of texting, it is possible to do!
 Talk to them about how they can prepare their friends for their week-long technology sabbatical.
-Encourage them to make some in-advance notifications.
+Encourage them to make some advance notifications.
 Even if they’re only contained to the yurt/cabin, electronics quickly become the focal point of life within that space.
 It’s a distraction and often actually increases homesickness and is disruptive to other individuals.
 With the time and energy they’d otherwise spend with technology, your child could instead build friendships and learn valuable social skills among new peers.
 In cases of emergency, your child’s counselor has access to a cell phone.

 Injuries: In the case of any serious injury, we will call emergency services and contact the parent as soon as we can(using the information given at registration).
 If that person is unavailable, we will then contact the emergency contact person.
 If a medical facility is required, we will utilize St. Charles Medical Center in Bend, Oregon.

 Equipment: All equipment is brought at your own risk.
 We will make every possible arrangement to ensure the safety of your athlete’s equipment however we cannot guarantee any part of its condition or protection from theft.
 In the case of broken or missing equipment, we will make every accommodation possible to offer replacement equipment to loan for the remainder of the week.Thank you for choosing GNW Sports Camps.